-The fourth assumption is that the volumes must confirm along with the price.
+The volumes must confirm along with the price.
 The trend should be supported by volume.
 The volume must increase as the price rises and reduce as the price falls in an uptrend.
 In a downtrend, the volume must increase when the price drops and decrease when the price rises.
 An increase or decrease in volume indicates the genuineness of optimism or pessimism in the market.

 If there is an increase or decrease in prices with very low volume, then it is clear that a particular group of investors is manipulating the price.

 It should be noted that in the world of finance and investment, volumes mean the number of shares traded during the day.

 Born on November 6, 1851, in Sterling, Connecticut, Charles H. Dow began his career in journalism as a reporter for various New England newspapers.